cloudfoundry-incubator/kubecf/doc/mok_brc.md

 The intended audience of this document are developers wishing to contribute to the Kubecf project.

-Here we explain how to deploy Kubecf locally using
+Here we explain how to deploy Kubecf locally using:

   - Minikube to manage a local kubernetes cluster.
-  - Helm.
+  - Helm for rendering kube templates.
-  - A CF operator released as a helm chart.
+  - A cf-operator released as a helm chart.
   - Kubecf built and deployed from the sources in the current checkout.

 ## Minikube